-1- Le Paradis Latin is Part of Paris’ History
+1- Le Paradis Latin is Part of the History of Paris

 In 1973 the place was bought by Jean Kriegel, a real state developer who wanted to transform the property into apartments.
 When M. Kriegel’s workers destroyed the factory’s partitions, he found out that his new property was actually a kind of metallic cathedral, with gilts and columns and fragments of posters and scenery here and there!
 Seduced by the place, the once real state developer became a show’s businessman decided to resurrect Le Paradis Latin Paris according to Eiffel’s original plans.
 In November 1977 Cabaret Paradis Latin reborn from its ashes to propose Parisians unforgettable evening performances.

 The renewed Paradis Latin is a jewel of French architecture.
-It was designed at the end of XIX century by Gustave Eiffel at the same time as the Eiffel Tower.
+It was designed at the end of the XIX century by Gustave Eiffel at the same time as the Eiffel Tower.
 This building, listed today as a historical heritage site, is like a metallic cathedral with columns, arches, capitals and with a decoration “Belle Époque” style.
-Above the metal balcony, there is an impressive painted dome, which saved the building from destruction in the 1970’s.
+Above the metal balcony, there is an impressive painted dome, and it was this dome which saved the building from destruction in the 1970s.

-The hall’s considerable height allows Christopher, the Birdman in this particular Paradise, make wonders with his trapeze and flying over the heads of the amazed spectators: a unique show for a unique place!
+The hall’s considerable height and the metallic structure allow the artists of this particular Paradise, make wonders in the air and fly over the heads of the amazed spectators: a unique show for a unique place!

 4- High-Quality French Food

-Le Paradis Latin is both a paradise for entertainment and for gourmets.
-It is well known that French people like to enjoy the good cuisine and Le Paradis Latin Paris does not disappoint: different menus made with traditional French ingredients are served to those who have chosen Paradis Latin Paris dinner and show.
+Le Paradis Latin is a Paradise also for gourmands.
+It is well known that French people like to enjoy good quality cuisine and the chef in Le Paradis Latin does not disappoint in this sense: different menus made with traditional and fresh produce are served to those who have chosen the Paradis Latin Paris dinner and show.

 We also missed Paradis Latin’s iconic dessert, the “Gourmandise” (raspberry and vanilla ice cream) created by pastry chef Carl Marletti and available with the Prestige Menu only… next time!

-If you are vegetarian or have any kind of food allergy, just mention it when you book your dinner + show and they will adapt the Paradis Latin menu for you.
+If you are vegetarian or have any kind of food allergy, just mention it when you book your dinner + show and the kitchen will adapt the Paradis Latin menu for you.

 5- A Warm and Personalized Welcome